UMAprotocol/UMIPs/price-identifier-template.md

 # Implementation

 *Describe how UMA tokenholders should arrive at the price in the case of a DVM price request.
-Document each step a voter should take to query for and return a price at a specific timestamp.
+Document each step a voter should take to query for and return a price at a specific timestamp, including rounding instructions.
 This should include an example calculation where you pick a specific timestamp and calculate the price at that timestamp.*

 # Security Considerations